jupyter-book/myst-theme/docs/developer/static-previews.md

 Below is a deeper explanation of what it does.

 To build static HTML files with the latest theme changes, you must first _build the theme assets_, and then serve the site using the theme.
-The MyST site at `docs/` is already configured to use this _local_ theme build (in the `.deploy` folder), so to use it, run the following commands:
+The MyST site at `docs/` is already configured to use this _local_ theme build in the `.deploy` folder.

 **Install the dependencies to build the documentation**